 Nurses are also a vital point of contact for families and friends who want to know how their loved one is getting on while in the care at one of our homes.

 The most rewarding part of their job however is developing special relationships with our residents as they look after their health and well-being.

 Many of our nurses have also progressed their careers within Hartford Care, some of them starting as care assistants.
 Others who started with us as nurses are now our care home and deputy care home managers.

 Hartford Care supports them in their careers the company’s bespoke training, including the Leadership Development Programme.
 Hartford Care also sponsors our nurses as they study for their qualifications.

 To celebrate International Nursing Day, we asked some of our nurses what their roles entailed and what they loved most of all about working as a nurse.

 Charlotte Holbrook, one of the nurses at Springfield Nursing Home in Shanklin, Isle of Wight, loves her job and her advice to anyone thinking about becoming a care home nurse is as follows.

 “Definitely go for it!!
 Don’t hold back if it is something you have considered.
 It is a demanding role; however, it is so rewarding, and I go home feeling I have really made a difference.
 Becoming a nurse has been the best decision I have made, and I have gained so much from it.”

 Some of our other Springfield nurses, including nursing home manager Camelia Gogoasa and deputy manager Emma Davis, discuss their jobs and why they love working in a Hartford Care home.
 You can watch the video here.

-We are always on lookout for registered nurses to join our Hartford Care Family, please visit our careers page to view our current vacancies.
+We are always on the lookout for registered nurses to join our Hartford Care Family, please visit our careers page to view our current vacancies.